atlza/pelicomp/README.md

 - [ ] Change logo
 - [ ] Add public pages for brands and products
 - [ ] Add option to receive alerts for registered users
+- [ ] Add option to fav products and see only faved products for registered users
+- [ ] Add columns with medium price and lower price in offers

 ## Pelicomp's technical stack